aster-hu/aster-hu/README.md

 ### About me

-- 💼 &nbsp; [Senior Analyst](https://www.linkedin.com/in/asterhu/) at banking industry, focusing on Reporting & Tooling at Data Governance
+- 💼 &nbsp; [Senior Analyst](https://www.linkedin.com/in/asterhu/) in the banking industry, focusing on Reporting & Tooling at Data Governance

 - 🚀 &nbsp; Current WIP Project: